lsst-ts/observatory-ops-docs/AuxTel/Non-Standard-Operations/EUI-Access/EUI-Access.rst

 #.
 Login with Username/PW of **ATMCS/ATSpectrograph/ATDome EUI access** on 1Password **AuxTel** Vault.

 #.
-The following tabs can now be accesible from the web-browser that should always be open -
+The following tabs can now be accesible from the web-browser that should always be open:

     * *Main Box Dome Control: http://139.229.170.45:8000/MainBoxControl.html*